 - Once the article is published, authors may receive two copies of the magazine.
 Every attempt will be made to honor requests for additional copies.

-Completed articles should be sent to the attention of Meg LaPorte, managing editor, at firstname.lastname@example.org
+Completed articles should be sent to the attention of Joanne Erickson, editor in chief, at firstname.lastname@example.org

 .
 Please e-mail a copy of the article as a Microsoft Word attachment.